Pushlink

 }

-Don't call the start method inside an ordinary Activity.
-Call this as higher as possible inside the class that extends
+Don't call the start method inside an ordinary Activity

-You can find the Upload Apk button in the menu bar at the Pushlink dashboard.
+You can find the Upload APK button in the menu bar at the Pushlink dashboard.

-Don't forget or your installation will fail:
+Don't forget, or your installation will fail:

 curl -o yourApp.apk 'https://www.pushlink.com/download?package=some.package.name&api_key=yourApiKey'